Dimitrov positive for COVID-19, exhibition event canceled

 “I am so sorry for any harm I might have caused,” he wrote.

-The Bulgarian player featured last week in the Serbia leg of the Adria Tour exhibition event organized by Djokovic.
-There was criticism that there was no social distancing at the exhibition, which took place before packed stands in Serbia, where the government lifted most virus restrictions last month.
+The Bulgarian featured last week in the Serbia leg of the Adria Tour exhibition event organized by Djokovic.
+There was criticism that there was no social distancing at the exhibition, which took place before packed stands in Belgrade, the Serbian capital.
+The Serbian government lifted most virus restrictions last month despite dozens of new cases being registered.

-Dimitrov played a match against Borna Coric in Croatia on Saturday in the second leg of the exhibition series.
+Dimitrov also played a match against Borna Coric in Croatia, at the Adriatic resort of Zadar, on Saturday in the second leg of the exhibition series.
+After the match, he complained about fatigue.
+He said in his post that he was tested in Monaco.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports